ChaalBaaz: Plot

-Manju is easily able to assert control over Tribhuvan, Amba and Balma.
-While the trio mistake her for Anju and assume her to be weak, Manju surprises them by displaying strength and aggression and has them under control.
+Manju is easily able to assert control over Tribhuvan, Amba, and Balma.
+While the trio mistakes her for Anju and assumes her to be weak, Manju surprises them by displaying strength and aggression.
 Meanwhile, Anju starts getting close to Jaggu, who starts falling for the new "Manju".
 He proposes marriage to her, to which she agrees.
-Suraj sees Anju with Jaggu and thinks Manju is two-timing them and breaks up with her.
+Suraj sees Anju with Jaggu and thinks Manju is cheating on him, and breaks up with Manju.

-The two sisters live their life comfortably until one day, Balma spots Anju at Manju's place and deduces that the one in their house is her twin sister Manju.
+The two sisters live their lives comfortably until one day, Balma spots Anju at Manju's place and correctly deduces that the one in their house is her identical-twin sister Manju.
 He hatches a plan and kidnaps Anju, taking her to a bungalow at Alibaug.
-One of Jaggu's friends overhears Balma speaking to Tribhuvan on the phone and informs Manju, Suraj and Jaggu, who finally understand what's going on.
-They arrive at the bungalow where Tribhuvan forces Anju to drink poison and also has their nanny captive.
-Suraj, Manju and Jaggu fight Tribhuvan's goons and save Anju, who finally gets to share a tender moment with Manju.
+One of Jaggu's friends overhears Balma speaking to Tribhuvan on the phone and informs Manju, Suraj, and Jaggu, who finally understand what's going on.
+They arrive at the bungalow where Tribhuvan forces Anju to drink poison by holding her nanny captive.
+Suraj, Manju and Jaggu fight off Tribhuvan's goons and save Anju, who properly meets and shares a tender moment with her twin Manju.
 She is taken to the hospital and survives.

-Finally, Suraj marries Manju while Jaggu end up with Anju and they live happily ever after.
-They are both blessed with twin girls that are born on the same day.
+Finally, Suraj marries Manju while Jaggu marries Anju, and they live happily ever after.
+Both couples are blessed with twin girls that are born on the same day.